MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-salesforce.md

 ## Prerequisites for connection

-- Availability of an SFTP host (f.e.
-Salesforce SFTP - [How to setup SFTP locations for Salesforce Marketing cloud](https://help.salesforce.com/articleView?id=sf.mc_es_configure_enhanced_ftp.htm&type=5) and corresponding Admin credentials.
+- Availability of an SFTP host and corresponding admin credentials.
+[How to setup SFTP locations for Salesforce Marketing Cloud](https://help.salesforce.com/articleView?id=sf.mc_es_configure_enhanced_ftp.htm&type=5)

 ## Known limitations

 - The runtime of an export depends on your system performance.
 We recommend two CPU cores and 1 Gb of memory as minimal configuration of your server.
-- Exporting entities with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.
+- Exporting entities with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration.

-## Set up connection to Salesforce Marketing Cloud
+## Set up the connection to Salesforce Marketing Cloud

 1. Go to **Admin** > **Connections**.